 Another of the continents of Areaer is Ellenesia, which shares the northern hemisphere with Aneri.
 It is known in legend for the elves who dwell there in their forest nation of Elethri, perhaps because, due to the slower, longer lives of the elves, human empires rise and fall while Elethri remains much the same.
 Ellenesia, too, boasts a place of great magic, but this time the magic is dark: the Nightshade Castle in the center of the Icecrown Mountains.
 Most of the north lies under the sway of the Valor Alliance, a coalition of nations defended by an elite order of warriors.
 It is also home to gryphons (many Valor Knights are gryphon riders) and the typically elusive drake-lizards.
 The Legend of the Singer Duology (the next series in Areaer, of which the first installment, Children of the Dryads, is planned to release in 2021) takes place in Ellenesia.
-A map of Ellenesia (and perhaps some more information) will be coming soon.

 Many things, which may have nothing to do with each other, go by the name of magic in Areaer.
 The ancestral magic of the elves comes from the dryads and the trees, but the nature of human magic is mostly unclear even to its practitioners, beyond the how of practicing it.
 Some of it is undoubtedly dark and horrible, and comes from the Nightmare, but some speculate that other branches may be distantly related to the elven magic.
 Then there are artifacts like the Ring of Light and the Dragon-sword whose magic may come from the Guardians or from distant worlds or even stars.